DTE Energy Mobile App Development

 Phase 2: Continuous Expansion

-Over the years, we expanded the app into a broader service platform—adding billing, energy usage insights, account management, and streamlined payment flows.
-Each new feature was shaped by customer feedback and built to work seamlessly across both platforms.
-We prioritized native design, consistent UX, and rapid iteration.
+Over the years, we expanded the app into a broader service platform: billing, energy usage insights, account management, and streamlined payment flows.
+Each addition came from customer feedback and was built to work consistently across both platforms.
+We stayed close to DTE's teams through this period, embedded in their sprints, monitoring performance, and iterating continuously.

 Phase 3: Full Redesign in 2023

-In 2023, we led a complete overhaul of the app—drawing on a decade of insights.
-We modernized the architecture, refreshed the design system, and unified the experience under DTE’s brand language.
-This second major initiative delivered smoother workflows, improved accessibility, and better performance—all while setting the stage for future growth.
+In 2023, we led a complete overhaul of the app.
+A decade of building it gave us a clear picture of what needed to change.
+We modernized the architecture, refreshed the design system, and unified the experience under DTE's brand language.
+The result was smoother workflows, better accessibility, and stronger performance.
+And a foundation ready for whatever comes next.

 The Solution